raphv/galactic-home/README.md

  * Thanks to the Home Assistant [REST API](https://developers.home-assistant.io/docs/api/rest/), this data can be accessed through a single HTTP GET request from http://homeassistant.local:8123/api/states/sensor.galactic_home
  * The Micropython scripts installed on the Galactic Unicorn take this data and display information about your house, the weather, etc.

+*Tip: This requires some experience with Home Assistant.
+I've tried to put links to the Home Assistant documentation where I deemed it necessary*

 ## Part 1: YAML Configuration Files

 This folder contains 2 files:
- * `configuration.yaml` which contains the lines to be added to the main
+ * `configuration.yaml` which contains the lines to be added to the main Home Assistant configuration.
- * `template.yaml` which contains the display logic to show text and icons on the Galactic Unicorn
+ * `template.yaml` which contains the display logic to show text and icons on the Galactic Unicorn.

 In order to change the configuration of the Galactic Unicorn display without the need for a USB cable, the contents of the display are configured in a YAML file in Home Assistant as a [template sensor](https://www.home-assistant.io/docs/configuration/templating/)